siggson/HubitatLogs/README.md

   * You can display any combination of apps/devs from one to all
   * You can enable a keep alive capability that will prevent hanging if Hubitat is rebooted or a network error occurs
+  * You can save a logging session as a CSV file

 &emsp;
 ![image](https://github.com/user-attachments/assets/e3ad71f9-b7f2-4783-9a5e-b994b837f082)